Pyrdacor/Ambermoon.net/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cr6temgl1vknho6t?svg=true)](https://ci.appveyor.com/project/Pyrdacor/ambermoon-net)

+#### Amiga versions

+If you are interested in the original Amiga game files you can find them here: https://github.com/Pyrdacor/Ambermoon.
+I released some new versions and patches of the original game files there as well.

+### Support the project

 I appreciate all kind of support for this project.
 If you want to donate to help increase my motivation and allow me to spend more time developing this Ambermoon project and similar projects like a 3rd part of the trilogy or map and character editors, you can do so here. \
 <a href="https://www.patreon.com/bePatron?u=44764566"><img src="https://github.com/Pyrdacor/github-images/blob/main/patreon.svg" width="140" height="28" alt="Become a patron" /></a>
 <a href="https://github.com/sponsors/Pyrdacor"><img src="https://github.com/Pyrdacor/github-images/blob/main/sponsor.svg" width="70" height="24" alt="Sponsor" /></a>